We cannot pray with words.

 When we live well, we pray without ceasing.

-Prayer is what we feel, not what we say.
+Prayer is what we experience, not what we say.

 Prayer is beyond words, a felt communion with experience, with life.